GetBackers: Manga

-GetBackers was licensed for an English language release in North America by Tokyopop, who first announced it in the Anime Expo 2004 in July 2003.
-Tokyopop divided the manga in two parts: GetBackers featuring the first twenty-five and GetBackers: Infinity Fortress the following ones.
-The volumes were published from February 10, 2004, to July 7, 2008; only the first two volumes of Infinity Fortress were released.
+GetBackers was licensed for English release in North America by Tokyopop, who first announced the acquisition in the Anime Expo 2004 in July 2003.
+Tokyopop split the manga into two parts: GetBackers (volumes 1–25) and GetBackers: Infinity Fortress (subsequent volumes).
+The first part was published from February 10, 2004, to July 7, 2008, while Infinity Fortress had two volumes released on September 9 and December 9, 2008. only these two volumes were released.
 On August 31, 2009, Tokyopop announced that the rights to the series had expired.

 An artbook, titled G/B was released on March 15, 2005.
-A manga guidebook, titled GetBackers: The Last Piece, was released on April 17, 2007, containing information about the series' plot, characters, and popularity polls.
+A guidebook, titled GetBackers: The Last Piece, was released on April 17, 2007, containing information about the series' plot, characters, and popularity polls.